tessercat/daoistic-book/daoistic.md

 Who among us is capable
 of having riches,
-but of having what it takes
+but has what it takes
 to receive what the universe offers?

 Only those of us on the road.

-So the wise make but don't keep it, build but don't stay there.

-They don't want to get credit for it.
+So the wise take but don't keep it, build but don't stay there, and they don't want to be seen as heroes.

 ## Notes